BloomTech-Labs/community-calendar-be/README.md

 Create a .env file that includes the following:

- _ AUTH0_DOMAIN - Auth0 domain for your Auth0 application.
+ - AUTH0_DOMAIN - Auth0 domain for your Auth0 application.
-_ API_AUDIENCE - Auth0 API Audience
+- API_AUDIENCE - Auth0 API Audience
-_ NODE_ENV - Not required for local environment.
+- NODE_ENV - Not required for local environment.
 Set to "production" when deploying.
-_ PRISMA - This is the endpoint for the Prisma deployment.
+- PRISMA - This is the endpoint for the Prisma deployment.
-_ SECRET - Secret used for Prisma service.
+- SECRET - Secret used for Prisma service.
-_ TICKET_MASTER - Ticket Master API key.
+- TICKET_MASTER - Ticket Master API key.
+- CLOUDINARY_CLOUD_NAME - cloudinary cloud name
+- CLOUDINARY_API_KEY - cloudinary API key
+- CLOUDINARY_API_SECRET - cloudinary API secret

 ## Endpoints